-- 155 Although some of the cold air moved over the Scandes after 09 UTC (Fig. 2g-j), the temperature gradient in the lee has become too diffuse to qualify as a cold front following our definition.
-Further, the previously clear signal in the vertical wind associated with the warm front (Figs. 4c, d) disappears over the Scandes.
+Although some of the cold air moved over the Scandes after 09 UTC (Fig. 2g-j), the temperature gradient in the lee has 175 become too diffuse to qualify as a cold front following our definition.
+Further, the previously clear signal in the vertical wind associated with the warm front (Figs. 4c,d) disappears over the Scandes.
 Over and in the lee of the Scandes, the vertical wind pattern is now dominated by wave structures indicating considerable activity of orographically triggered gravity waves (IGWs; Figs. 4c-h).
-These waves dominate over the organised vertical wind structure associated with the frontal circulation over the - 160 Atlantic and North Sea.
-The larger scale structure of the horizontal wind in the warm sector is re-emerging in the lee of the Scandes (compare Figs. 3b and 3d), although the peak wind speed is considerably reduced and features a superposed a wavy pattern consistent with IGWs.
-In contrast, over southern Sweden and Denmark, the cold front could propagate eastward without encountering any orography, leaving the wind structure largely intact (Figs. 3d).
+These waves dominate over the organised vertical wind structure associated with the frontal circulation over the Atlantic and North Sea.
+The larger scale structure of the horizontal wind in the warm sector is re-emerging in the lee

+180 of the Scandes (compare Figs. 3c,d and 3g,hb and 3d), although the peak wind speed is considerably reduced and features a superposed a wavy pattern consistent with IGWs.
+In contrast, over southern Sweden and Denmark, the cold front could propagate eastward without encountering any orography, leaving the wind structure largely intact (Figs. 3g,hd).